sb-labs/github/README.md

 # Git and GitHub Lab
-Repo to experiment with git and github
+Repo to experiment with git and github actions